TheEdoRan/next-safe-action/website/docs/safe-action-client/middleware.md

 Experimental feature
 :::

 Starting from version 7.6.0, you can create standalone middleware functions using the built-in `experimental_createMiddleware()` function.
-It's labelled as experimental because the API could change in the future, but it's perfectly fine to use it, as it's a pretty simple function that just wraps the creation of middleware.
+It's labeled as experimental because the API could change in the future, but it's perfectly fine to use it, as it's a pretty simple function that just wraps the creation of middleware.

 Thanks to this feature, and the previously mentioned [context extension](#extend-context), you can now define standalone middleware functions and even publish them as packages, if you want to.